USDA-FSA/fsa-design-system/components/date-picker/index.md

 layout: page
 parent: "Components"
 title: "Date Picker"
-intro: "The Date Picker is a component designed to augment an Input element or Form Field with the ability to select a date in a Calendar view."
+intro: "The Date Picker augments an Input element or Form Field with the ability to select a date in a Calendar view."
 jump_menu: true
 custom_js: "datepicker-demo.js"
 ---